Russian value retailers surf inflationary wave

 This represents significant market opportunity.
 Many buyers still remember the Soviet era, when branded clothes were so hard to come by that only the elite could afford them.
 They became associated with luxury, celebrity, and status.
 Now that they’re widely available, branded clothes are something that ordinary Russians are willing to pay for, assuming they’re competitively priced.

-Russia’s leading off-price retailer is Familia, which offers price-conscious shoppers products from more than 5,000 different brands.
-It acquires these from other retailers at reduced prices as those retailers clear room for next season’s merchandise, for example.
+Russia’s leading off-price retailer is Familia, which offers brand and quality conscious shoppers products from more than 5,000 different brands.
+Familia provides a 'treasure hunt' experience to customers, enabling them to bargain hunt for unique branded items at highly discounted prices (up to 85% off recommended retail prices).
+It acquires products from other retailers at reduced prices as those retailers clear room for next season’s merchandise, for example.
 Familia gets further discounts by agreeing to sell the acquired stock in a physical retail unit, and not compete online.

 Prospects for growth